-The Company incurs research and development costs which are eligible for refundable tax credits and accounted for on a net basis, as described in Note 3.
-The Company recgonizes tax credits as a reduction of research expenses when there is assurance the amounts will be received.
-As at December 31, 2022, the company has not recognized any tax credits receivable.
+The company incurs research and development costs which are eligible for refundable tax credits and accounted for on a net basis, as described in Note 3.
+For the 6 month period ended March 31, 2024, the Company has incurred research and development expenses in Australia which are eligible for Australian research and development tax credits of up to 43.5% of incurred costs.